moudemans/GFuzz/docs/Graph API Framework.md

 - org.neo4j.driver.types
 - org.neo4j.driver.util

-## Gremlin
+### Gremlin functionalities

 Todo...
 [full documentation](https://tinkerpop.apache.org/docs/current/reference/)

 ## Proposed test Framework

 From the collected features across benchmarks, query languages and research, the following framework is proposed.

-**Nodes and Relationships** \
+**Graph components** \
-Each discussed paradigm uses an implementation of nodes and edges/relationships.
-Therefore, the graph can be described by a set of nodes and relationships:
+Each of the above functionalities uses a form of a graph with nodes and edges.
+The exact implementation of these components differ, but each relies on a property graph structure.
+The property graph is a multigraph with labels and properties on the nodes and edges.
+More formally:

 G := {N: set of nodes} \
 N := {l: Label, P: set of properties (key,Value), E: set of